Saurabh-Vidyarthi/Drone_Collision_Aviodance/README.md

 2.Launch: python main.py

 🎥 Simulation Demo
-Your looping demo video is embedded below.
-It will automatically play and loop on GitHub:

 <video width="640" controls loop> <source src="demo.mp4" type="video/mp4"> Your browser does not support the video tag. </video>